 Q. What would you like to see on a job application?

 A. I want to see experience along with references that I can check.
 Grammar and punctuation is not as important to me as cleanliness, friendliness, and efficiency while performing their duties.

 Q. How do you decide how many hours should be worked in exchange for a campsite?

-A. To be perfectly honest, I am following what I have read in other work camping ads.
-20-25 hours of work in exchange for a full hook up site with propane is what I am offering my current work campers.
+A. To be perfectly honest, I am following what I have read in other working camper ads.
+20-25 hours of work in exchange for a full hook up site with propane is what I am offering my current working campers.

-Q. What else would you like RVers work campers to know from a campground owner's perspective?
+Q. What else would you like RVers working campers to know, from a campground owner's perspective?